lwkchan/personal-blog/README.md

 - [x] Finish up styling
   - [x] ~Implement typography.js for fonts~ - tried it out bu didn't enjoy it.
   - [x] Decide on general layout and add it to the site
+- Change sitetitles in Helmet
+- Add blogpost dates in the actual blog
 - [ ] Deploy site using Netlify

 ## A sidenote on using Contentful